Jintin/jgit/README.md

 [![Gem Version](https://badge.fury.io/rb/jgit.svg)](http://badge.fury.io/rb/jgit)
 [![Build Status](https://travis-ci.org/Jintin/jgit.svg?branch=master)](https://travis-ci.org/Jintin/jgit)

-jgit is a command line tool to help you manage multiple seperate git base project in local file system.
+jgit is a command line tool to help you manage multiple separate git base project in local file system.
-You can excute command all at once like `jgit status` `jgit fetch` `jgit pull` or any other command you want.
+You can execute command all at once like `jgit status` `jgit fetch` `jgit pull` or any other command you want.

 ## Installation